verement/decimal-arithmetic/README.md

   [General Decimal Arithmetic]: http://speleotrove.com/decimal/

 While usable, the implementation is currently in its infancy.
-Additional operations as well as an API for manipulating context flags are planned.
+Additional operations and possible API changes are planned.